 Like anything worth participating in, relationships—no matter how perfect they may seem—have their fair share of ups and downs.
-We've all experienced tough times with those we love, and in healthy relationships, occasional arguments are usually nothing to worry about.
+We've all experienced tough times with those we love, but occasional arguments are usually nothing to worry about in healthy relationships.
 At some point, however, you may be faced with a feeling of doubt that's hard to ignore.
-You feel like you've lost your connection, or a difficult event has damaged your trust.
-So how do you know if the relationship is over?
+You feel like you've lost your connection or a difficult event has damaged your trust.
+So, how do you know if the relationship is over?
 You'll want to take a closer look at your connection with your partner.

 If you're unsure about what to do, look out for these six key signs that a relationship is over.